Rutgers logo

 Therapies

-The CHAT Clinic serves children in the age range from 3 to 21 years old and their families both within and outside the umbrella of DCP&P. CHAT’s specialty areas include adjustment to resource care, impact of trauma and loss, behavior management, sexual abuse and stress management for caregivers.
+The CHAT Clinic serves children in the age range from 3 to 18 years old and their caregivers both within and outside the umbrella of DCP&P. CHAT’s specialty areas address exposure to child abuse and maltreatment, witnessing domestic violence, traumatic grief and loss, racial trauma, neglect, motor vehicle trauma, medical trauma, natural disasters, bullying, and adjustment to resource care.

 • Evidenced based treatment to address the mental health needs of children, adolescents, adult survivors and families who are battling the effects of a single, multiple or complex trauma experience, including grief, violence or abuse (Cohen & Deblinger, 2006).
 This treatment modality often allows both children and caregivers to better process overpowering thoughts and emotions that are related to the trauma experience/s which can provide individuals tools to learn how to manage difficult emotions in an adaptive way and manage stress, anxiety and depression.
 TF-CBT is a skills-based model which encourages caregivers and children to practice the critical components in session and at home in order to be effective.
 The core components of TF-CBT include psychoeducation, parenting skills, relaxation, affective regulation, cognitive processing of the trauma, a trauma narrative, in vivo mastery of trauma reminders as well as conjoint child-parent sessions.